arielleisrael/hudl-tests/README.md

 ```

 ### 3. Set up your .env file
-Create a .env file in the root with your test credentials:
+Create a .env file in the project root directory with your test credentials:
 ```
 HUDL_EMAIL=your-email@example.com
 HUDL_PASSWORD=yourPassword123